 And yet again, CCP isn’t just claiming that someone somewhere said this once on a tumblr or a tweet, but that the sentiment is so pervasive that it has irredeemably changed the term “cis” in such a way that she now has a duty, as a feminist, to reject it.

-So, what is this brand new meaning of the term “cis” that is causing her to be “cross”?
+So, what is this brand new meaning for the term “cis” that is causing her to be “cross”?

 Why, lo and behold, the meaning of the word “cis” has magically changed to the definition that TERFs use.